bowman2001/perplexdoc/content/doc/basic/code/index.md

 : A block of text indented by 4 spaces or a tab is also treated as a _code block_.
 {.dl-loose}

-The _fenced_ version of the CommonMark syntax is preferable for two reasons:
+The **fenced** version of the CommonMark syntax is **preferable** for two reasons:

-1. The following options are available only for fenced blocks:
+1. The following styling options are only available for fenced blocks:

    1. Code highlighting